coding-is-habit/Data-Structures/Linked list.md

   // pred will point to predecessor of newNode ListNode * pred = head;

-  //Special case: adding at head OR Linked List is empty if (n <= 1) {
+  //Special case: adding at head if (n <= 1) {
     newNode -> next = head;
     return newNode;